• Skip to primary navigation

 2. Store In A Partitioned Box

 Small boxes with partitions, such as pop bottle or water bottle carrying cases, make great storage containers for smaller trees.
-This method helps to keep the trees upright.
+The compartments help keep them upright and separated, reducing the risk of damage.

 It's a good storage method if you only have a few trees to store.

-These small partitioned boxes can be stored as is, or placed into a larger storage container.
+These small partitioned boxes can be stored as is, or placed into a larger storage container for added protection.

 storing bottle brush trees in a pop bottle caddy